Aliases for EFNA2 Gene

 GeneCards Summary for EFNA2 Gene

-EFNA2 (Ephrin-A2) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include ephrin receptor binding.
-An important paralog of this gene is EFNA3.
+EFNA2 (Ephrin A2) is a Protein Coding gene.
+Diseases associated with EFNA2 include Craniofrontonasal Syndrome and Kaufman Oculocerebrofacial Syndrome.
+Among its related pathways are Ras signaling pathway and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include ephrin receptor binding.
+An important paralog of this gene is EFNA5.

 Cell surface GPI-bound ligand for Eph receptors, a family of receptor tyrosine kinases which are crucial for migration, repulsion and adhesion during neuronal, vascular and epithelial development.
 Binds promiscuously Eph receptors residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 With the EPHA2 receptor may play a role in bone remodeling through regulation of osteoclastogenesis and osteoblastogenesis (By similarity).